 As an Amazon Associate we earn from qualifying purchases.

-The shape of your breast can influence a bra’s fit and how your bust will look.
-Particular breast shapes fit into specific bras, and the wrong one can be uncomfortable and unflattering.
-We’re teaching you how to determine your breast shape to make sure you can wear a well-fitting bra.
+Knowing your cup size and breast shape can help you shop for a well-fitting bra without wanting to pull your hair out.
+Particular breast shapes fit into certain bras, and the wrong one can be uncomfortable and unflattering.
+We’re teaching you how to determine your breast shape for ultimate support.

 Contents